dingqiangliu/DocQAwithLLM/README.md

 - `/vectorstore`: FAISS vector store for documents
 - `db_build.py`: Python script to ingest dataset and generate FAISS vector store
 - `main.py`: Main Python script to launch the application and to pass user query via command line
-- `pyproject.toml`: TOML file to specify which versions of the dependencies used (Poetry)
 - `requirements.txt`: List of Python dependencies (and version)
 ___